 Why Landlords Shouldn’t Use Venmo For Rent

 Allowing tenants to submit rent payments via Venmo, CashApp, or Zelle might be efficient and convenient for the tenant.
-Ultimately, managing your rental properties is a business, so it’s important that you factor in not only the pros of payment apps for rent, but also the cons of using apps Venmo to collect rent.
+Ultimately, managing your rental properties is a business, so it’s important that you factor in not only the pros of payment apps for rent, but also the cons of using apps like Venmo to collect rent.

 Venmo Is Now Charging Fees For Business Transactions